xanderlent/intel-npu-driver-rpm/README.md

 To use the Intel NPU:

   - Enable this copr.
-  - Install the `intel-npu-firmware-upstream` package.
+  - Optionally, install the `intel-npu-firmware-upstream` package.
-    - You can also use the older firmware included in Fedora 40 and newer from `linux-firmware`.
+    - You can instead use the older firmware included in Fedora 40 and newer from `linux-firmware`.
     - If the kernel module has already been loaded, you must manually unload and reload it to pick up the new firmware.
     - If you are using a recent kernel dracut should automatically include the ivpu kernel module and associated firmware in your initramfs the next time that it is regenerated (usually when you get a new kernel version).
 Triggering this on firmware install is TODO.
   - Install the `intel-npu-level-zero` package to enable use of the NPU via OneAPI Level Zero.